Bylaws of

 Section 1.
 Number.

 Section 2.
-Election and Terms.
+Election and Terms of Office.

 Section 4.
 President.